 Category C violations are of minor severity; each violation of this Category is investigated and disposed of by the Captain or the Manager supervising the employee's area of assignment.
 Each disposition made in Category C violation hearings must be reviewed by the Major or the Director over the area of assignment.
-First and second Category C violations sustained within a 12-month period are subject to specific corrective action(s) outlined in a written reprimand.
-Subsequent alleged Category C violations within a 12-month period are investigated as Category B violations.
+First and second Category C violations sustained within 12 months are subject to specific corrective action(s) outlined in a written reprimand.
+Subsequent alleged Category C violations within 12 months are investigated as Category B violations.